Creating a Property

 EXAMPLE: global warming potential (GWP)

-A User definition is an additional definition that is meant to simplify the Technical definition.
+A User definition is an additional definition that is meant to simplify the technical definition.
 As Technical definitions are normally based on standards, they tend to end up too comprehensive, so a more simplified one is possible in this field.

 Filling in all the above in English is mandatory.
 All other translations are optional.